spilliams/blasebingo/README.md

 This is a project by [@jrfbz](https://twitter.com/jrfbz) and [@spilliams](https://twitter.com/spilliams).

 It has one deployment: here, on github pages.
 This is managed through the CNAME file and some DNS on the domain side.
+Also maybe the `gh-pages` branch has something to do with it.

 To test locally, try `python -m http.server`.